ranton256/opengl_rendering_demo/README.md

 If you get an "already signed" error then add "-f" flag in front of the library path and re-run.

-## libpng

-install libpng, link statically with the libpng.a file

-install via homebrew as with others

 ## Credits

-- The example texture's I got are from https://opengameart.org/content/seamless-2
+- The rocky.png texture is from https://opengameart.org/content/seamless-2